 Baptism is a small step that makes a big statement!
 It's a step of obedience in which you go public about your faith and communicate to the church and world your desire to follow Jesus.
 It's the next step after placing your faith and trust in Jesus as it symbolizes an inward change.
-At Mission Community Church, we hold annual baptism services at Marsh Creek Lake (Park Rd entrance).
-The next baptism service is schedule for Sepetmber 23, 2018.
+At Mission Community Church, we hold baptism services throughout the year.

 Commonly Asked Questions

 Baptism is an outward sign of an inward change.
 It's a public declaration that you have placed your faith and trust in Jesus and, as a result, your life has been changed.
 Baptism communicates your desire to follow Jesus and allows others to celebrate that decision with you (Acts 16:31-34)!